This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 For repotting, you would want a planter a few inches larger in height and width to allow it more room to grow.

-While picking a planter, having at least one drainage hole underneath is essential because Monstera prefers well-drained soil.
+While picking, a planter must have at least one drainage hole underneath because Monstera prefers well-drained soil.

 To further improve the water flow, you can layer the bottom of the planter with some pebbles and gravel.

-However, if you wish your plant to maintain its size, you can trim away the foliage as well as some roots.
+However, if you wish your plant to maintain its size, you can trim away the foliage and some roots.
 After this, you need to offer your plant some new soil, and you can plant it again in the same pot.
 But be sure your planter is deep enough, as Monsteras are natural climbers.

 Pruning

-Pruning is one of the best ways to train your plant in the direction of growth.
-And since Monstera can have a running nature, pruning will ensure that it does not cover your house.
+Pruning is one of the best ways to train your plant toward growth.
+And since Monstera can have a running nature, pruning will ensure it does not cover your house.

 Pests and Diseases